Rayluo-mila/understanding-metric-learning/README.md

 ## 📊 Hyperparameters
 ### Explanation of Hyperparameters

-- Key hyperparameters to reproduce our results:
+- Key Hyperparameters for Reproducing Results:

-    - `env`: The environment to run the experiments (`dmc_pixel` or `dmc_state`).
+    - `env`: Specifies the environment type.
+Choose from:
+        - `dmc_pixel`: Pixel-based observations.
+        - `dmc_state`: Low-dimensional proprioceptive state inputs.

-    - `domain_name` and `task_name`: This pair defines the task name of the environment (See [DMC documentation](https://arxiv.org/abs/1801.00690) for available pairs).
+    - `domain_name`, `task_name`: Define the task from the DeepMind Control Suite (DMC).
+See the [DMC paper](https://arxiv.org/abs/1801.00690) for available domain-task pairs.

-    - `agent.name`: The agent to use for the experiments, defined in `cfgs/agent_configs.yaml`.
-Isolated metric evaluation agents are also included.
+    - `agent.name`: Specifies the agent configuration defined in `cfgs/agent_configs.yaml`.
+Includes both standard agents and isolated metric evaluation variants.

-    - `action_repeat`: The number of times the action is repeated in DMC.
-Please set it for different tasks according to our paper, Appendix Sec.
-E to reproduce our result.
+    - `action_repeat`: Number of times each action is repeated.
+Task-specific values are detailed in Appendix Sec.
+E of the paper.

-    - `seed`: The random seed for reproducibility.
+    - `seed`: Random seed for reproducibility.

-    - `use_vectorized_training_env`: Whether to use vectorized training environments.
+    - `use_vectorized_training_env`: Whether to use vectorized training environments (`true` or `false`).

-    - `noise_source`: The type of noise setting.
+    - `noise_source`: Specifies the noise type applied during training:
+        - **State-based DMC**:
+            - `noise`: IID Gaussian noise.
-        - For state-based DMC, choose from `[noise, random_proj]`, which stands for IID Gaussian noise and IID Gaussian noise with random projection, respectively.
+            - `random_proj`: IID Gaussian noise followed by random projection.
-        - For pixel-based DMC, choose from `[none, images_gray, images, video_gray, video, noise]`, which stands for clean background, natural images background (grayscale and colored), natural video background (grayscale and colored), and IID Gaussian noise (per-pixel), respectively.
+        - **Pixel-based DMC**:
+            - `none`: Clean background.
+            - `images_gray`, `images`: Natural image backgrounds (grayscale or RGB).
+            - `video_gray`, `video`: Natural video backgrounds (grayscale or RGB).
+            - `noise`: Per-pixel IID Gaussian noise.

-    - `noise_dim`: The dimension of the noise vector in state-based IID Gaussian noise (with / without random projection).
+    - `noise_dim`: Dimensionality of the Gaussian noise vector (state-based only).

-    - `noise_std`: The standard deviation of the noise in state-based IID Gaussian noise (with / without random projection).
+    - `noise_std`: Standard deviation of the Gaussian noise (state-based only).

-    - `agent.encoder_post_processing`: In default, pixel-based settings use encoder with LayerNorm while state-based settings use an encoder without LayerNorm.
-Set to `no_layer_norm` for pixel-based environments, and `layer_norm` for state-based environments if you want to use the other setting.
-- See `cfgs/env/*.yaml` for the detailed list of hyperparameters and their explanations.
+    - `agent.encoder_post_processing`: Controls the encoder normalization scheme:
+        - `layer_norm`: Applies LayerNorm after the encoder.
+        - `no_layer_norm`: No normalization is applied.

+        **Defaults**:
+        - Pixel-based environments use `layer_norm` by default.
+        - State-based environments use `no_layer_norm` by default.

+        You may override the default to study the effect of normalization on representation learning.

+> For full hyperparameter specifications and detailed explanations, see the YAML files in `cfgs/env/`.

-### Priority of Different Sources of Hyperparameters
+### Priority of Hyperparameter Sources

-- The default *high-level hyperparameters* are stored in `cfgs/config.yaml`.
-- The default *domain-specific hyperparameters* are stored in `cfgs/env/*.yaml`.
-- The default *agent-specific hyperparameters* are stored in `cfgs/agent_configs.yaml`.
-- The priority of hyperparameter overridings is as follows:
-    1. Agent-specific hyperparameters defined in `cfgs/agent_configs.yaml`.
-    2. Command line arguments.
-The command line arguments should be in the format of `key=value`.
+Hyperparameters are defined across multiple configuration files, with the following priority (from highest to lowest):

+1. **Agent-specific settings** (`cfgs/agent_configs.yaml`):
+   Highest priority.
+Used to define individual agent configurations.
+To customize an agent, modify or extend one of the base configurations in this file.

+2. **Command-line arguments** (`key=value` format):
+   Override most settings *except* those in `agent_configs.yaml`.
 Note that these arguments do not override the agent-specific hyperparameters.
-If you want to DIY an agent, you should use one of the three base settings in `cfgs/agent_configs.yaml`.
-    3. Domain-specific hyperparameters in `cfgs/env/*.yaml`.
-    4. High-level hyperparameters specified by `cfgs/config.yaml`.
+For full agent customization, use `cfgs/agent_configs.yaml`.

+3. **Domain-specific settings** (`cfgs/env/*.yaml`):
+   Provide domain-specific environmental settings.

+4. **High-level defaults** (`cfgs/config.yaml`):
+   Global defaults for general experimental settings.

+Each source builds upon the lower-priority layers, allowing flexible but controlled overrides.

 ## 🗂️ Code Structure

-- `main.py`: The entry to run the experiments.
+- `main.py`: Entry point for running experiments.

-- `agents/`: Contains the implementations of the agents, including encoders, decoders, and other models.
+- `agents/`: Contains all agent implementations, including encoders, decoders, and other models.
     - `base_agent.py`: The base class for the agents, providing vanilla [Soft Actor-Critic](https://github.com/haarnoja/sac) algorithm as the base agent for fair comparison.
     - `deepmdp_agent.py`: The DeepMDP agent ([reference implementation](https://github.com/facebookresearch/deep_bisim4control/blob/main/agent/deepmdp_agent.py)).
     - `bisim_agent_sac.py`: The [DBC](https://github.com/google-deepmind/dm_control) and [DBC-normed](https://github.com/metekemertas/RobustBisimulation) agents.